PayTonaa/lo4de-troyer/README.md

 # supremacy

-## CSGO cheat made for 2018 hvh Feel free to use the cheat and if you want you can also contribute to the project.
+## CSGO cheat made for 2018 hvh Feel free to use the cheat and if you want you can also contribute to the project. // my implementation for that ( doesnt work anymore XD )